Family Fun Twin Cities Winter Survival Guide

 We’re always adding to our list of TWIN CITIES MUSEUMS & HISTORIC SITES – browse it for something unexpected!

-Warm up in a cozy book shop while the snow flies outside; we’ve got a story time for each day of the week on our list of top picks.
+Warm up in a cozy book shop while the snow flies outside; we’ve got a story time for each day of the week on our list of TOP PRESCHOOL STORYTIMES IN THE TWIN CITIES.
 Don’t forget the library!
-There are tons of special winter break activities going on at metro area libraries to combat any boredom:
+There are tons of special winter break activities going on at metro area libraries to combat any boredom.

-While Gianna shared ideas for creating scavenger hunts in the summer.
-These same suggestions can be incorporated indoors for a winter scavenger hunt.
+Gianna shares her ideas for creating scavenger hunts in the summer – these same suggestions can be incorporated indoors for a winter scavenger hunt.
 Hide things in books and under carpets, etc. Or if you do want to take it outside, check out our TWIN CITIES QUESTS, SCAVENGER & TREASURE HUNTS GUIDE for park-sponsored nature scavenger hunts and searches for medallions, gnomes, yetis and more.

 When we were all in the early years of parenting, we created a list of INDOOR GAMES FOR KIDS OF ALL AGES to keep kids occupied when we can’t get outdoors.
 There is something for the whole family on this list and many of these games are self-directed so kids can entertain themselves.